Ria424/developers-animatesdk-docs/Document_object/Document560.md

 #### Description

-Method; sets the tint for the instance.
+Method; Sets the tint for the instance.

 #### Example